erwinkn/pulse-ui-tutorial/README.md

 The Pulse server and React app automatically reload the app if you make changes during development.

+If you need to install the latest package versions after an update to this tutorial, run `uv sync` in the root folder and `bun i` in the `pulse-web` folder.

 > [!TIP]
 > This tutorial will use [Tailwind CSS](https://tailwindcss.com/) for styling.
 If you are not familiar with it, you can just ignore the CSS classes passed as `className`.